 Nambia lies on the African west coast of President Trump’s imagination.
 It borders Angola to the north, Botswana to the east, and South Africa to the south.
 A small panhandle protrudes from the northeast corner of Namibia.
 Known as the Caprivi Strip, it touches both Zambia and Zimbabwe.

 “We were on our 14th hunt,” said Donald Trump, Jr. childhood friend Jeff Headley who was the first to attend to Junior’s injuries.
-“We had just arrived at the preserve, and climbed out of the Land Rover.
+“We had just arrived at the preserve and climbed out of the Land Rover.
 Everything was going fine until we made it about 1/4 mile from the car when Don’s gun went off and the elephants started charging.”

 According to their guide Amare Kwame, the pair didn’t heed to some basic safety protocols.

 The pair were jogging to a large rock outcropping to get a clear sight on a herd of elephants.
-Donald Jr. had told several friends that he wanted to take out a baby elephant after he’d apparently become irritated about a few YouTube videos featuring young elephants frolicking in watering ponds.
+Donald Jr. had told several friends that he wanted to take out a baby elephant after he’d become irritated about a few YouTube videos featuring young elephants frolicking in watering ponds.
 As they approached a rather large rock, Don Jr. tripped, discharging his weapon into his right foot, grazing his groin in the process.
-Fortunately due to the small size of his crotch area, the bullet missed his man parts.
+Fortunately, due to the small size of his crotch area, the bullet missed his man parts.

 “It could have been so much worse,” continued Mr. Headley speaking out front of Mercy Swakopmund Hospital.
 “A shot foot and a few bruised ribs.
 So he’s going to recover.
 But like everything Don, Jr., he’s anxious to get back on the hunt.
-We’re already planing a trip for early next year.
+We’re already planning a trip for early next year.
 He’s a real trooper, like his Father.”